sajari/sdk-java/docs/ActivePromotion.md

 # ActivePromotion

-ActivePromotion is a promotion that is active for a given search.
+A promotion that is active for a given search.

 ## Properties